-For infants, we estimated a global relation between IMR and the sex ratio for infants (denoted by SR1) and used that relation to construct the expected SR1 for each countryyear.
+For infants, we estimated a global relation between IMR and the sex ratio for infants (denoted by SR1) and used that relation to construct the expected SR1 for each country-year.
 These expected sex-ratios were multiplied by a second component, the country-specific multiplier for the infant sex ratio, that represents the relative advantage or disadvantage of girls to boys compared to other countries at similar mortality rates.
 This multiplier was modeled for each country by a time series model and estimated using the available data in the country.
-The country-specific levels that these multipliers fluctuate around were estimated using a Bayesian hierarchical model.
+The country-specific levels that these multipliers fluctuate around were estimated using a Bayesian hierarchical model, allowing for countries with outlying levels.